Brake Maintenance for EVs: Preventing Corrosion in Low-Use Systems

 Practically speaking, an EV rotor can go weeks without ever being squeezed by a pad.
 In humid or coastal environments like Seattle or Brighton, a layer of iron oxide (rust) forms within hours.
 Without the abrasive "scrubbing" action of regular braking, this rust becomes pitted and structural.
 Data from European inspection agencies, such as the TÜV in Germany, indicates that Tesla Model 3s and Renault Zoes show higher rates of brake-related inspection failures compared to ICE counterparts, specifically due to rusted discs and seized sliding pins.

-Why Low-Utilization Systems Fail Prematurely
+Why Low-Use Systems Fail

 The most common mistake is the "set it and forget it" mentality.
 Owners assume that because the pads have 8mm of material left after 50,000 miles, the system is healthy.
 This is a dangerous misconception.
 The lack of heat cycles allows moisture to settle in the brake fluid and salt to crystallize on the caliper pistons.